doesn't necessarily have to take the form of an object. This is the case where the MacGuffin

 - Technically the place seems to be a Literal Genie Genius Loci, capable and willing to fulfill any wish that a person reaching its core chooses to make.
 A person wishing for knowledge will be swallowed in its datastream, however.

 - Shinzo in, well, Shinzo.
+It's the last human city several centuries into the future, and Chosen One Yakumo must reach it.
 In the original Japanese version it's called "Mushrambo", after the main character's fusion form.

 - Paradise in Wolf's Rain.